mlange-42/go-ecs-benchmarks/docs/README-template.md

 The `benchtime` limit is required for some of the benchmarks that have a high setup cost which is not timed.
 They would take forever otherwise.
+The benchmarks should take around 20-30 minutes to complete.

 To create the plots, run `plot/plot.py`.
 The following packages are required:
 - numpy